Brian Armstrong (businessman): Career

 Armstrong's early career included working as a developer for IBM and a consultant at Deloitte.
 In 2010, he came across the Bitcoin white paper published under the alias Satoshi Nakamoto.
 In 2011, he joined Airbnb as a software engineer and was exposed to payment systems in the 190 countries Airbnb operated in at the time.
 While at Airbnb, he saw the difficulties of sending money to South America.
 He began working weekends and nights to write code in Ruby and JavaScript to buy and store cryptocoins.
 In 2012, he entered the Y Combinator startup accelerator and received a $150,000 investment, which he used to fund Coinbase.

 His post on Hacker News looking for a co-founder to get into the Y Combinator program later became a viral post in Hacker News.
 He eventually met his co-founder Fred Ehrsam on a Reddit subgroup and is quoted to have done over fifty meetings to find a perfect co-founder.

 Coinbase

 In 2012, Armstrong and Fred Ehrsam co-founded Coinbase, as a way for cryptocurrency enthusiasts to trade bitcoins and other digital currencies.
 Armstrong was its first CEO.
-Coinbase's first wallet iteration was called "Toshi", named after Satoshi Nakamoto, which in turn is also the name of one of Brian Armstrong's cats.
+Coinbase's first wallet iteration was called "Toshi", named after Satoshi Nakamoto; Toshi is also the name of one of Brian Armstrong's cats.
 A 2018 funding round valued the company at $8.1 billion, and in December 2020, the company filed with the SEC to go public through a direct listing.
 Following a direct listing in April 2021, Coinbase's market capitalization rose to $85B, and according to Forbes, as of May 2022, Armstrong has a net worth of $2.4 billion.